How to Save Water Without a Shorter Shower

 “Instead of telling people to cut their showers in half, show them how a low-flow shower head can cut their water use in half.”

 Freaking brilliant.
+And easy-freaking-peasy.

-Did you know that showers are responsible for about 17% of residential indoor water use?
-The amount of water we use each year in the States just for showers could supply all of New York and New Jersey for a whole year.
-That’s a whole lotta water.
+The amount of water that we use each year in the United States just for showers could supply all of New York AND New Jersey for a WHOLE YEAR 😳

 And because shower water use is correlated with energy use to heat the water, using less water means using less energy, too.